MohaA1001/email-validator/README.md

 # Email-validator
 check if email address is valid or not

-# Bulk Email Verification Tool
+# Bulk Email validator / Bulk Email Verification Tool

 This tool allows you to verify bulk email addresses efficiently.
 You can use it to check a list of email addresses stored in a file named emails.txt.
 The tool will verify each email address and output the valid ones to a file named valid_emails.txt.